hydroper-jet/lang/spec/1.0/source/src/statements/switch-statement.md

 # Switch statement

-The switch statement is similiar to that of Java, but does not include fallthroughs, nor does it require the `break` statement.
+The switch statement is similiar to that of Java.
+Unlike in Java, the switch statement does not include fallthroughs.

 A switch statement applied to a discriminant whose context type is an `enum` must be exhaustive and it must contain case elements matching all of the `enum` members.